- General Concepts

 Engagement should be seen as a psychological state that employees can be in when they are performing their work roles.
 Defining engagement as a psychological state has two important implications:

 Engagement as a psychological state will not be something that will happen by itself or that will manifest overnight after a couple of cursory interventions.
-Engagement should be seen as a long term social contract between the employees and the organization – a two-way process where the organization commits and care for the employees, who in turn give commitment and effort back to the organization.
+Engagement should be seen as a long-term social contract between the employees and the organization – a two-way process where the organization commits and cares for the employees, who in turn give commitment and effort back to the organization.
 Attempts to increase the level of engagement will most likely be ineffective unless this two-way process is properly factored into the equation.

 This combination of an engagement culture, transformational leadership and engagement drivers will produce powerful and mutually reinforcing results: an engaged workforce and a true performance culture.
 Driving and sustaining these results, however, require adherence to two vital principles:

 Workplace culture is the key to setting the tone for engagement.
-Research done in 2004 by Lloyd Morgan found that numerous cultural traits are critical for increasing engagement levels – particularly a culture of innovation, good internal communication and a reputation of integrity. organizations with a positive and appreciative culture are more likely to be considered an ‘employer of choice’ and are likely to have higher levels of employee engagement; they will be in a better position to attract and retain the best talent.
+Research done in 2004 by Lloyd Morgan found that numerous cultural traits are critical for increasing engagement levels – particularly a culture of innovation, good internal communication and a reputation of integrity.
+Organizations with a positive and appreciative culture are more likely to be considered an ‘employer of choice’ and are likely to have higher levels of employee engagement; they will be in a better position to attract and retain the best talent.

-Culture in this context can be seen as a set of beliefs, values and norms that represents the unique character of the organization and that provides the context within which decisions are made and behaviors regulated.
+Culture in this context can be seen as a set of beliefs, values and norms that represent the unique character of the organization and that provides the context within which decisions are made and behaviors regulated.
 It reflects the identity of the organization, and in some ways it becomes the identity of those who work there as well.
 Culture has a reciprocal side to it – the management and staff of the organization affect the culture as much as the culture affects them.

 Creating a culture of engagement should start at the top and should cascade down the organization – it must be lived and breathed throughout the organization.
 The role and responsibilities of the organization’s leadership and management in fostering an organizational culture that is conducive to engagement are outlined in the engagement drivers as summarized below (see next section for more detail on the different drivers of employee engagement):